Frequently Asked Questions

 What are the UT Southwestern PA Program Goals and Outcomes?

-2. Provide student clinical education opportunities in diverse settings within medically under-served communities.
+- Provide student clinical education opportunities in diverse settings within medically underserved communities.

-1. UT Southwestern’s most recent five year PANCE pass rate is 100 percent, compared to the national average of 92.8 percent over the same time span.
+- UT Southwestern’s most recent five-year PANCE pass rate is 100 percent, compared to the national average of 92.8 percent over the same time span.

-2. UT Southwestern PA students average 15 weeks per student of clinical experience in medically underserved communities, to include Parkland Health & Hospital System and multiple Dallas/Fort Worth area inpatient and outpatient health care facilities.
+- UT Southwestern PA students average 15 weeks per student of clinical experience in medically underserved communities, including Parkland Health & Hospital System and multiple Dallas/Fort Worth-area inpatient and outpatient health care facilities.

 Is the UT Southwestern PA Program accredited?